chaaz/versio/docs/reference.md

     project over multiple commits, even if the project name or location changes.
   - `root`: (optional, default `"."`) The location, relative to the base of the repo, where the project is located.
-The `change_log`, `includes`, `excludes`, and `version: file` properties are all listed relative to `root`.
+The `changelog`, `includes`, `excludes`, and `version: file` properties are all listed relative to `root`.
 Additionally, if `subs` is given, the major subdirectories (`v2`, etc) are searched for in root.
-  - `includes`: (optional, default `[]`) A list of file glob patterns which specify which files are included in the project.
+  - `includes`, `excludes`: (optional, default includes: `["**/*"]`,
+    excludes: `[]`) A list of file glob patterns which specify which files are included in/excluded from the project. "*" matches a single file, and "**" matches zero or more nested directories.
-  - `excludes`: (optional, default `[]`) A list of patterns which specify which files are excluded from the project.
 Only files covered by `includes` and not by `excludes` are included.
     These patterns are used to determine which commits are applicable to a project.
   - `depends`: (optional, default `[]`) A list of projects on which the current project depends.
 Any version number increment in any dependancy will result in at least that level of increment in the current project.
-  - `change_log`: (optional) The file name where the changelog is located.
-Not providing this will cause no change log to be created/updated.
+  - `changelog`: (optional) The file name where the changelog is located.
+Not providing this will cause no changelog to be created/updated.
   - `version`: The location of the project version.
 See "Version config" below.